2ezgg/2ezgg.github.io/README.md

 Future Changes
 ==============
 GENERAL
-- Possibly make instructions on how to use website when user enters for the first time
-- Fix spacebar issue for smaller resolution screens on sidebar
 - Fix back button issue with popstate
 - Make navigation expand button more intuitive
-- Possibly add facebook like button/twitter follow button.

 Twitch
 - Make add/favourite/remove icons more intuitive